Full Report for Listed Buildings

 Location

 At the NW edge of town.
-Churchyard to S and River Severn below to N.
+Churchyard to S and sharp slope down to River Severn below to N.

 Description